The Eisenstein and winding elements of modular symbols for odd square-free level: Abstract

 \section{Abstract}

 We explicitly write down the {\it Eisenstein elements} inside the space of modular symbols for Eisenstein series with integer coefficients for the congruence subgroups $\Gamma_0(N)$ with $N$ odd square-free.
 We also compute the { \it winding elements} explicitly for these congruence subgroups.
-This gives an answer to a question of Merel in these cases.
 Our results are explicit versions of the Manin-Drinfeld Theorem [Thm.\,\ref{ManinDrinfeld}].
 These results are the generalization of the paper \cite{MR3463038} results to odd square-free level.

 \subjclass[2010]{Primary: 11F67, Secondary: 11F11, 11F20, 11F30} \keywords{Eisenstein series, Modular symbols, Special values of $L$-functions}